Swaty-G/GolangTutorial/README.md

 - `19webrequests/main.go`: A program demonstrating handling web requests in Go
 - `20urls/main.go`: A program demonstrating handling URLs in Go
 - `lcowebserver`: A program creating a simple web server in Go
-- `21webreqverbs/main.go`: A program demonstrating handling get requests in Go
+- `21webreqverbs/main.go`: A program demonstrating handling get, post, post form requests in Go.
+Start the lco web server before running this program.

 ## Authors